frank-deng/fgfs-tools/README.md

 A python library to access and manipulate the Property Tree of FlightGear via telnet.

-#### \* FGTelnet.php

-PHP interface to access and manipulate the Property Tree of FlightGear via telnet.

 #### \* FGTools.py

 This program includes the following functions: